This is the multi-page printable view of this section. Click here to print.

 2 - How-to guides

-The user can enter the necessary information for the Container Registry service through the Samsung Cloud Platform Console and create the service by selecting detailed options.
+Users can create a service by entering the required information for the Container Registry service and selecting detailed options through the Samsung Cloud Platform Console.

 Create Container Registry